zainpay/zainpay-nodejs-sdk/README.md

     }
     ```
 ## 10. Create Settlement
-- This request enables a merchant to create a scheduled settlement for a zainbox.
-To create a scheduled settlement for a zainbox., please bear in mind that at any given time, a zainbox can only have one type of settlement.
+- This endpoint enables a merchant to create a scheduled settlement for a zainbox.
+Please bear in mind that at any given time, a zainbox can only have one type of settlement.

 Planned settlements are divided into three categories:
 - T1: **Transaction plus one working day** The value of the T1 schedule.
 The period must always be on a daily basis.